umbraco/UmbracoDocs/Extending/FileSystemProviders/Azure-Blob-Storage/index-v7.md

 versionFrom: 7.0.0
 ---

-# Setup Your Site to use Azure Blob Storage for Media and Image Processor Cache
+# Setup Your Site to use Azure Blob Storage for Media, Forms data and Image Processor Cache

-For Umbraco sites there are some scenarios when you may want, or need, to consider using Azure Blob Storage for your media.
+For Umbraco sites there are some scenarios when you may want, or need, to consider using Azure Blob Storage for your media and forms.
 Particularly if your site contains large amounts of media.
 Having your site’s media in Azure Storage can also help your deployments complete more quickly and has the potential to positively affect site performance as the Image Processor cache is moved to Azure Blob Storage.
 It also allows you to serve your media from the Azure CDN.
+Moving your forms data to Azure Storage allows you to have multiple environments share the same forms data folder.
+This particularly useful when using Web App Slots in Azure App Service.

-Setup consists of adding several packages to your site and setting the correct configuration.
-Before you begin you’ll need to create an Azure Storage Account and a container for your media and your ImageProcessor cache as well.
-In this example we assume your media container is “media” and your cache is “cache”.
+The setup consists of adding several packages to your site and setting the correct configuration.
+Before you begin you’ll need to create an Azure Storage Account and a container for your media, forms and your ImageProcessor cache as well.
+In this example we assume your media container is “media”, your forms is “forms” and your cache is “cache”.
 You can, optionally, enable an Azure CDN for this storage container and use it in the cache.config below.
+It is assumed that you have made your “forms” container private.

 ## Packages